sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-color-manager</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Color management tools for GNOME
+Short desc    : Color management tools for GNOME
 URL          : http://mail.gnome.org/mailman/listinfo/gnome-color-manager-list
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : gnome-color-manager is a session framework that makes it easy to manage, install
+Descript     : gnome-color-manager is a session framework that makes it easy to manage, install
              : and generate color profiles in the GNOME desktop.
 ```